odoo-dev/odoo/doc/howtos/rdtraining/01_architecture.rst

 The presentation tier is a combination of HTML5, JavaScript and CSS.
 The logic tier is exclusively written in Python, while the data tier only supports PostgreSQL as an RDBMS.

-Depending on the scope of your module, the Odoo development can be done in any of these tiers.
+Depending on the scope of your module, Odoo development can be done in any of these tiers.
 Therefore, before going any further, it may be a good idea to refresh your memory if you don't have an intermediate level in these topics.

-In order to go through this tutorial, you will need very basic HTML knowledge but an intermediate level of Python.
+In order to go through this tutorial, you will need a very basic knowledge of HTML and an intermediate level of Python.
 Advanced topics will require more knowledge in the other subjects.
-There are plenty of tutorials freely accessible, so we cannot really recommend one more than another;
-it all depends on your background.
+There are plenty of tutorials freely accessible, so we cannot recommend one over another since it depends on your background.

 For reference this is the official `Python tutorial`_.